MackVali/creator_app/README.md

 ## Profile Images

 Users can personalize their profile with optional avatar and banner images.
 Ensure your Supabase project contains `avatars` and `banners` storage buckets with appropriate access policies before testing uploads.
+The `profiles` table must also have `avatar_url` and `banner_url` columns.
+Run `setup_profile_system.sql` in the Supabase SQL editor to add them if your project pre-dates this change.

 ## Database Migrations